xszheng2020/lingua/README.md

 ## Quick start

-The following commands launch a slurm job that creates an environment for Meta Lingua.
+The following commands launch a SLURM job that creates an environment for Meta Lingua.
 The env creation should take around 5 minutes without counting downloads.

 ```bash